 - Current Job Description (can be acquired from your HR department)

-- Supplemental Materials: photos/videos/articles (optional)
+- Supplemental Materials: photos and articles (optional)

 - 2-3 Letters of Recommendation

-NOTE: Applicants are advised to ask for recommendation letters from those individuals who can speak to the impact of their work, in order to highlight how these have benefited their respective organizations, and the greater DC community.
+NOTE: Applicants are advised to ask for recommendation letters from those individuals who can speak to the impact of their work, in order to highlight how these have benefited their respective organizations and the greater DC community.

 I made sure I set aside time to give thought to what I wanted to include and work on the application.
 I prepared the information for each section in Word then I transferred it into the application.
 I requested recommendation letters, etc. ahead of time while I was doing my part.
 My advice is don't wait until the deadline.